ljocha/pmcvff/README.md

 Run instructions:

-Before executing run and build scripts, you need to get all necessary software which has to be downloaded/set manually:
+Before executing build scripts, you need to get all necessary software which has to be downloaded/set manually:

 * Podman: https://podman.io/